lumagateinc/Resource-Scheduler/docs/README.md

 ## Webhook Notifications<!-- omit in toc -->

 You can configure notification of upcoming schedule actions to Microsoft Teams via webhook.
-Because the notifications are delivered in adaptive cards, they are actionable!
+These notifications are actionable, and can be used to postpone an action or even just refresh the latest status!
 You can postpone the next run of a schedule from this notification as described in "[Postpone Scheduled Action](#postpone-scheduled-run)".

 To configure actionable webhook notifications: